Hexadecimalz/Things-I-Learned/CUDACores.md

 Make sure to install DKMS, which will keep the driver loaded after Kernel updates.

-## Improve Driver Stability through DKMS
+## Improve NVIDIA Driver Stability through DKMS

 ### Increase Kernel Stability
 After kernel updates the NVIDIA driver would need to be reinstalled after each update.
 DKMS will side-load the driver back in when a kernel update needs to be made to the system, which avoids the mess of reinstalling all the time.